torvalds/linux/Documentation/trace/boottime-trace.rst

 ftrace.[instance.INSTANCE.]ftrace.filters
    This will take an array of tracing function filter rules.

-ftrace.[instance.INSTANCE.]ftrace.notraces
+ftrace.[instance.INSTANCE.]ftrace.analtraces
-   This will take an array of NON-tracing function filter rules.
+   This will take an array of ANALN-tracing function filter rules.

 Ftrace Per-Event Options